-Every patient who chooses to undergo cosmetic surgery is looking to improve his or her appearance, whether it is with fuller breasts, a flatter stomach, or a smaller nose.
+Every patient who chooses to undergo cosmetic surgery is looking to improve their appearance, whether it is with fuller breasts, a flatter stomach, or a smaller nose.
 In the hands of a skilled cosmetic surgeon, patients can achieve the look that they desire.
-Unfortunately, there are those instances in which the patient is not happy with the results from the initial surgery.
-In these cases, to the patient can undergo a revision surgery to correct the problem and finally achieve the look they have been wanting all along.
+Unfortunately, there are those instances in which the patient is not happy with the initial surgery results.
+In these cases, the patient can undergo revision surgery to correct the problem and finally achieve the look they have wanted all along.

 Selecting the Right Cosmetic Surgeon

 Undergoing revision surgery can be a difficult decision.
 Patients must agree to undergo another surgery and recovery period.
-In addition, when it comes to revision surgery, it is even more important that patients select a cosmetic surgeon who has the skill and experience to correct the previous surgery and achieve a successful outcome.
-It requires knowing not just how to perform a particular procedure, but also how to correct for previous errors without making the problem worse.
+When it comes to revision surgery, it is even more important that patients select a cosmetic surgeon who has the skill and experience to correct the previous surgery and achieve a successful outcome.
+It requires knowing how to perform a particular procedure and fix previous errors without making the problem worse.

 What Is Involved in Revision Cosmetic Surgery?

 - Nose: Revision rhinoplasties (nose jobs) can be particularly tricky because the nose is the most prominent structure on the face.
 Ideally, it should take up both the horizontal and vertical middle third of the face.
-In a revision rhinoplasty, Dr. Marin may use additional grafts to shore up parts of the nose that are drooping or file down a nasal dorsal bump.
+In revision rhinoplasty, Dr. Marin may use additional grafts to shore up parts of the nose dropping or file down a nasal dorsal bump.

 - Liposuction: Although liposuction procedures are not as extensive as tummy tucks or thigh lifts, there still may be a need for a revision procedure.
 In cases in which too much or too little fat has been removed from specific areas, the skin may have a lumpy, dimpled, or uneven look and feel.
-In such cases, Dr. Marin may have to add more fat back into these targeted areas to smooth out the appearance of the skin.
+In such cases, Dr. Marin may have to add more fat back into these targeted areas to smooth out the skin’s appearance.

-It is understandable that patients who were not happy with their initial cosmetic procedure will be apprehensive about any revision surgery.
-Dr. Marin has worked with many of these patients to finally give them the appearance they want.
-To schedule an appointment for revision plastic surgery, contact Marin Aesthetics today.1:37 PM
+Understandably, patients who were not happy with their initial cosmetic procedure will be apprehensive about any revision surgery.
+Dr. Marin has worked with many of these patients to give them the appearance they want finally.